-Costs of revenues were \$2,732,451 and \$3,196,176 for the years ended December 31, 2016 and 2015, respectively.
-The decrease in 2016 cost of sales is due to the decrease in project revenue as well as in maintenance and technical support.
-The increase in cost of the IT asset management services is in line with the increase in revenue in this category but costs on some smaller sites of a large contract were proportionally larger which resulted in an overall higher cost of revenues in this business line.
+Costs of revenues were \$2,294,552 and \$2,732,451 for the years ended December 31, 2017 and 2016, respectively.
+The decrease in 2017 cost of revenues is due to the decrease in project revenue as well as in maintenance and technical support.
+Although, the decline in cost of revenues was lower than the associated decline in revenues, this is considered to be a temporary shift in the project costs due to the nature of the business transition, where more of the revenue in 2017 was from prototype systems.
+There was a budgeted decrease in gross margins on several projects which are classified as pilot projects with expectations of recurring business in 2018.
+The increase in cost of the IT asset management services is in line with the increase in revenue in this category.